VCD and SVCD players

 Mac OS X version Support for VCD and SVCD

 Officially, QuickTime does not support SVCD playback, hence a third-party player is required.
-Unofficially, we read reports wherein some had claimed to play to play SCVDs in QuickTime with the QuickTime MPEG2 Playback Component under Panther.
+Unofficially, we have read reports wherein some claimed to play SCVDs in QuickTime with the QuickTime MPEG2 Playback Component.
 We have been unable to test this, though it would seem possible given that SVCDs are encoded in the MPEG-2 format.

-QuickTime 6.4 and later support the playback of VCDs when used under Panther.
-Instructions are found in the AppleCare Knowledge Base document “Mac OS X 10.3: Playing Compact Disc (VCD) media.”
+QuickTime 6.4 and later support the playback of VCDs under Mac OS X 10.3.
+Instructions are found in the Mac Help document “Mac OS X 10.3: Playing Compact Disc (VCD) media.”

-Mac OS X 10.2 Jaguar To play VCDs or SVCDs under Jaguar, you must use a third-party player: neither QuickTime nor DVD Player support these formats.
+Mac OS X 10.2 To play VCDs or SVCDs under Mac OS X 10.2, you must use a third-party player: neither QuickTime nor DVD Player support these formats.

 Third-party players